 Using Devices While Charging

 Because of the technical magic that is electrical engineering, there are some complications with charging devices in the field.
-Unlink plugging your phone into the wall at home, you can’t charge your devices while the solar battery also charges.
+Unlike plugging your phone into the wall at home, you can’t charge your devices while the solar battery also charges.

 That means you’ll want to charge devices only at night time so that the solar pack has as much time to fill up as possible.
 If you’re charging devices during the day your solar pack probably isn’t refilling with energy.

 Usually measured in milliamp hours for small devices, this is a measure of how much “juice” your device needs to charge.
 Most devices will tell you the requirements of the battery or you can find it in the technical specs of the device.